TwinPush/api-docs/user-manual-en.md

 By clicking on Create new notification you get into the Push Composer.

-The Push Composer will show you as a series of tabs: Push, Content, Target, Schedule, Advanced and Summary and will take you by default to the first tab, Push.
-The composer will also show you a phone simulation on the right side of the screen, where you see how your notification will show to the user when receive it from an Android or iOS device.
+The Push Composer will show you a series of tabs: Push, Content, Target, Schedule, Advanced and Summary and will take you by default to the Psuh tab.
+The composer will also show you a phone simulation on the right side of the screen, where you can see how your notification will show to users when receive it in an Android or iOS device.

 To send a notification, the minimum required fields to complete are: the Alert, under the Push tab, and at least one Target, other options will help you to enhace your notifications, to perform different actions when the user clicks over the notification, to choose your target users or to schedule your notifications so you can send them whenever you want.